 ASKY is able to connect flights in its network to various points in the Ethiopian Airlines network, with whom it has codeshare agreements via Addis Ababa and beyond to the Middle East, Far East and East Africa.

-Ethiopian Airlines is Asky Airlines' technical and strategic partner and has a management agreement with ASKY Airlines for the first five years.
+Ethiopian Airlines is Asky Airlines' technical and strategic partner and has a management agreement with ASKY Airlines.

 Frequent Flyer Program

 ASKY Airlines operates a loyalty programme called ASKY Club, which rewards passengers for travelling frequently with ASKY Airlines.